enhesaihanecho-coder/UK-antibiotic-XML/README.md

 # UK Antibiotic Prescribing Patterns: Clustering & Explainable AI Analysis
+Study Design
+This is an ecological, cross-sectional analysis using aggregated data from 106 Sub-ICB locations for the year 2024/25.
 A data-driven exploration of regional antibiotic prescribing heterogeneity across 106 UK Sub-ICBs, combining unsupervised learning with explainable AI to uncover socio-economic and clinical determinants.

 ## 📋 Project Overview